Planning your visit

 state-of-the-art microfilm readers.

-prior to your visit with the reference number and description
+to your visit with the reference number and description for up

-for up to 5 items and we will get the items out for you - please
+to 5 items and we will get the items out for you - please let us

-let us know by noon the day before your intended
+know by noon the day before your intended visit at

 - To consult items in the searchroom you will need to bring your